rhysd/vim-grammarous/README.md

 ### Local mappings in the information window

-You can use some mappings in the information window, which is opened to show the detail of an error when the cursor move on an error.
+You can use some mappings in the information window, which is opened to show the detail of an error when the cursor moves to the error.

 | Mappings | Description                                    |
 | -------- |:---------------------------------------------- |